akhilsingh-git/RagChat-App/README.md

-# 🧠 Production-Ready RAG System
+# 🧠 Shopos RAG System

 This repository contains a complete, **production-ready Retrieval-Augmented Generation (RAG) system**.
 It features: